yandroskaos/yandroskaos.github.io/_posts/2018-11-30-file-system-linux.md

 But in the end I made it work.
 It is a readonly filesystem for the filesystem I defined for a previous project.
 I plan to add now the support for writing and maybe also handle permissions as now it is only for root.

-As a summary, I like the filesystem interface for Linux, some parts are not as polished as when writing a Windows file system minifilter but on the other hand you can get a module up and running in less time.
+As a summary, I like the filesystem interface for Linux, some parts are not as polished as when writing a Windows Filesystem Driver, altough this last one is more complicated than its Linux counterpart, but on the other hand you can get a module up and running in less time.
+Windows Filesystem minifilters or LWF network drivers would be an adequate comparison.

 You can find the code [here](https://github.com/yandroskaos/tfs).